 This was a gig I’d been looking forward to from the moment I saw it announced, especially as I had inexplicably missed their NAC gig in 2013, the outstanding Savages at the Nick Rayns’ LCR at UEA.
 I’m not a big fan of the impersonal LCR and consequently don’t visit often but dammit, when I do the gigs here are often blinders.
-From the moment I first heard Savages I have been a big fan of them, a powerful all girl line-up with outstanding drumming, guitar and bass work, and one of the most charismatic front persons in a band I have ever seen.
+From the moment I first heard Savages I have been a big fan of them, a powerful line-up with outstanding drumming, guitar and bass work, and one of the most charismatic front persons in a band I have ever seen.
 Step forward and jump into the crowd Jehnny Beth.
 Geniunely exciting and compelling they felt like the embodiment of the band I realised I had been waiting for.
 Check out their brilliant Fuckers.

 Coming onstage to Leonard Cohen’s Recitation / A Thousand Kisses Deep was a nice touch and there was a real sense of excitement and anticipation as they were greeted.
 Prowling the stage in an intense manner I could imagine from Trinity from The Matrix, engaging with the crowd and whipping the audience into a frenzy Jehnny Beth is just astonishing and the whole band provide a fantastic sensory onslaught.
 They make me think of The Matrix in a few ways actually, they’re like a musical resistance, underground movement.
 Awakened and enlightened to the truth, fighting for a better way of freedom and positivity.
 They lead the way and offer the red pill and they Adore Life.